American Motors Corporation: 1954: George W. Mason

-The 1954 merger of Nash-Kelvinator Corporation and Hudson Motor Car Company, and the establishment of American Motors was led by Nash-Kelvinator president George W. Mason to reap benefits from the strengths of the two firms to battle the much larger "Big Three" automakers (General Motors, Ford, and Chrysler).
-The merger was originally intended to be a three-way merger, with Packard being the number three.
+The 1954 merger of Nash-Kelvinator Corporation and Hudson Motor Car Company that established American Motors was led by Nash-Kelvinator president George W. Mason to reap benefits from the strengths of the two firms to battle the much larger "Big Three" automakers (General Motors, Ford, and Chrysler).
+The merger was initially intended to be three-way, with Packard being the number three.
 Mason had first discussed the possibility of a merger with Packard president James J. Nance in the late 1940s.
-Nance insisted that if Packard were to join, then he would have to be the CEO of the new company.
+Nance insisted that if Packard were to join, he would have to be the CEO of the new company.
 Mason fully intended to lead the new company, thus the deal did not go through.
 Packard acquired Studebaker two months after Nash acquired Hudson.

-Mason became CEO and president of the new company and Hudson's president A.E.
+Mason became CEO and president of the new company, and Hudson's president A.E.
 Barit retired to become an American Motors board member.
 Mason selected long-time Nash associate and future governor of Michigan, George W. Romney, as vice president.
 Roy Abernethy, ex-vice president of sales for Willys, was hired to be vice president of sales.

 1954–1962: George W. Romney

-Following Mason's sudden death on October 8, 1954, Romney took over, reorganizing the company and focusing American Motors's future on a new small car line.
+Following Mason's sudden death on October 8, 1954, Romney took over, reorganizing the company and focusing American Motors' future on a new small car line.
 Mason's death also allowed Romney to put an end to any further discussions for a merger between American Motors and Studebaker-Packard.

-By the end of 1957, the legacy Nash and Hudson brands were completely phased out, replaced with the Rambler and Metropolitan brands.
-The company struggled at first, but under Romney, Rambler sales took off.
+By the end of 1957, the legacy Nash and Hudson brands were completely phased out and replaced with the Rambler and Metropolitan brands.
+The company struggled initially, but Rambler's sales took off under Romney.
 A Rambler won the 1959 Mobil Economy Run, and by 1960, was the third-most-popular brand of automobile in the United States, behind Ford and Chevrolet.